Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

   - An existing [Azure Key Vault Managed HSM][azure_keyvault_mhsm].
 If you need to create a Managed HSM, you can do so using the Azure CLI by following the steps in [this document][azure_keyvault_mhsm_cli].

 ### Authenticate the client
-In order to interact with the Azure Key Vault service, you will need to create an instance of the [`CertificateClient`](#create-certificate-client) class.
-You need a **vault url** and a credential object.
-The examples shown in this document use one named  [`DefaultAzureCredential`][default_azure_credential], which is appropriate for most scenarios where the application is intended to ultimately be run in the Azure Cloud.
-You can find more ways to authenticate with [azure-identity][azure_identity].
+In order to interact with the Azure Key Vault service, you will need to create an instance of either the [`KeyClient`](#create-key-client) class or the [`CryptographyClient`](#create-cryptography-client) class, as well as a **vault url** and a credential object.
+The examples shown in this document use a credential object named  [`DefaultAzureCredential`][default_azure_credential], which is appropriate for most scenarios, including local development and production environments.
+Additionally, we recommend using a [managed identity][managed_identity] for authentication in production environments.

+You can find more information on different ways of authenticating and their corresponding credential types in the [Azure Identity documentation][azure_identity].

 #### Create key client
-Once you perform [the `DefaultAzureCredential` set up that suits you best][default_azure_credential] and replaced **your-key-vault-url** with the URL for your key vault or managed HSM, you can create the `KeyClient`:
+Once you perform [the authentication set up that suits you best][default_azure_credential] and replaced **your-key-vault-url** with the URL for your key vault or managed HSM, you can create the `KeyClient`:

 ```java readme-sample-createKeyClient
 KeyClient keyClient = new KeyClientBuilder()